criszst/WebBrowser-Python/README.md

 You can also configure the URL of the home button and the URL that will open when you open the browser or a new tab

 # Installation
-Clone the repository with the Git commandt
+Clone the repository with the Git command
 ```
 git clone https://github.com/Cristi4nSt/WebBrowser-Python
 ```